dafydd2277/systemAdmin/kickstart/centos8/README.md

 file may be broken up using the `include` command to allow combinations of configuration elements for a specific `hostname` along with generic elements that could apply to any host in your enterprise.
-For those, start by looking at `hostname.ks.cfg` for how the `include` commands can be used to combine generic and host-specific kickstart commands.
+For those, start by looking at `hostname/ks.cfg` for how the `include` commands can be used to combine generic and host-specific kickstart commands.